-I put only the stations in here which contributed to my development as software developer, QA manager and software architect.
+This CV only contains the stations which contributed to my development as software developer, QA manager, and software architect.

 For more details also have a look to: